Knight and Day: Plot

 June Havens, who is returning home to Boston from buying car parts in Wichita, collides with Roy Miller at the airport, and is bumped to a later flight.
 John Fitzgerald, a CIA agent, assumes June is working with Roy and puts her back on the plane.

-While June is in the restroom, Roy subdues the passengers and flight crew, who are agents sent by Fitzgerald, and crash-lands the plane in a cornfield.
+On the plane, while June is in the restroom, Roy subdues the passengers and flight crew, who are agents sent by Fitzgerald, and crash-lands the plane in a cornfield.
 Drugging the shocked June, Roy warns that agents will come after her.
 Waking at home, she prepares for her sister April's wedding.

 June learns April wants to sell their father's 1966 Pontiac GTO tri-power, which June had planned to restore as a wedding gift.
 She is picked up by Fitzgerald and his agents.
 Roy appears and rescues her, while also killing numerous agents in a highway chase.

 June flees to her ex-boyfriend Rodney, a firefighter, before Roy arrives and pretends to take her hostage, shooting Rodney in the process.
 He convinces June she is safer with him and reveals that he has the Zephyr, a perpetual energy battery and that he had been assigned to guard its inventor Simon Feck, until Fitzgerald tried to steal the battery, framing Roy.

 In Brooklyn, June and Roy discover Feck has gone into hiding, but left Roy a clue that he is in the Alps.
 They are attacked by henchmen sent by Antonio Quintana, a Spanish arms dealer.
 June gets drugged again and drifts in-and-out of consciousness as they are captured and then escape to Roy's off-the-grid island.

 Accepting a call from her sister, June accidentally leads Quintana's men to the hideout.
 Escaping Quintana's unmanned aerial assault vehicle in a helicopter, Roy knocks June out to circumvent her fear of flying in the tiny helicopter.